imgrant/ebi-gallery-infra/README.md

     💡 The output you see may differ from that above, depending on what Ansible roles and collections you do or don't already have installed.

+    💡 With Ansible `>=2.10`, roles and collections can be installed from a requirements file in a single step with, e.g.: `ansible-galaxy install -r requirements.yml`

 6. ### Run the Ansible playbook to configure the system and deploy the app:

     ```shell